Nîmes: 600–121 BCE

 The hill of Mt.
 Cavalier was the site of the early oppidum, which gave birth to the city.
 During the 3rd and 2nd centuries BCE, a surrounding wall was built with a dry-stone tower at the summit, which was later incorporated into the Tour Magne.

-Strabo, the Greek geographer, mentioned that this town functioned as the regional capital for the Volcae Arecomici, a Celtic people.
+The Greek geographer, Strabo, mentioned that this town functioned as the regional capital for the Volcae Arecomici, a Celtic people.
 The city adopted the name of a local water deity, Nemausus.
 The town had a healing spring.

 The Warrior of Grezan is considered to be the most ancient indigenous sculpture in southern Gaul.

 In 123 BCE, the Roman general Quintus Fabius Maximus launched a campaign against Gallic tribes in the area, eventually defeating the Allobroges and the Arverni, while the Volcae offered no resistance.
-The Roman province Gallia Transalpina was established in 121 BCE, and from 118 BCE, the Via Domitia was constructed through the later site of the city.
+The Roman province Gallia Transalpina ("Gaul across the Alps") was established in 121 BCE, and from 118 BCE, the Via Domitia was constructed through the later site of the city.